 Happy Monday!
 I’m slowly easing back into the swing of things with my right hand.
 Last week I received a custom splint and started my PT, so I’m moving in the right direction.
 It’s been 3 weeks since surgery and I’ve been itching to get back into the kitchen and bake!
 With all the new cookie cutters designed for the shop earlier this year, it’s been on my list of to do’s to try them out.
 So today I have an easy recipe for sugar cookies with royal icing to share!

 Last week I baked the sugar cookies using the new shapes from the shop, like the sparkle, sparkle heart, unicorn and unicorn cake.

-Instead of piping royal icing onto the cookies, I dipped them face first into the icing.
-This was the quickest and easiest way for me to decorate with only my left hand to use.
+Instead of piping royal icing onto the cookies, I dipped top face first into the icing.
+This was the quickest and easiest way to decorate with only my left hand to use.
 Once the cookies dried, I added color and detail by topping them with a custom sprinkle mix.

 Sprinkles took the place of the colorful mane on the unicorns, unicorn cakes and sparkle shapes on the heart.

 I realize in all of the years that I’ve been blogging, I’ve never shared my go-to cookie and icing recipe.
 But since cookies are major part of my business and brand, I wanted to do that today.
 I make all of my cookies dairy free by replacing butter with alternative ingredients, like vegan butter but butter works in this recipe just as well.